amenti4k/amenti4k.github.io/_posts/2024-10-01-Radiooooo.md

 One thing about this musical experience is **I want it to be as fun as humanly possible and interpreted on a computer as it can possibly become.
 FUN AND CULTURED.**

-The theory goes: limited (curation mattered but it was solo dumping, not essential )→ universal consensus voting (multiple options and choose based on actual democracy) → age of tOo many good options (tell me what I like)
+The theory goes: limited (curation mattered but it was solo dumping, not essential )→ universal consensus voting (multiple options and choose based on actual democracy) → age of too many good options (tell me what I like)